 There are several advantages of engaging in the grievance process rather than just resigning

 During the grievance procedure is the perfect opportunity for your employer to offer you a settlement agreement.
 They will be forced to think about your case at the time, and will not want to spend unnecessary hours doing unproductive grievance hearings.
 In addition, they probably don t really want employees who put in grievances as it could affect the rest of the work force.
-What better timing for them than to offer you a settlement agreement?
+What better timing for them to offer you a settlement agreement?

-2. Setting the record straight
+2. It allows you to set the record straight

 When the letters go back and forth, it makes both sides think about exactly what has happened and set out their explanation for it.
 So your employer will have to nail their colours to the mast.
 This could prove very useful later on in the tribunal itself.
 It also gives you the formal opportunity to have your questions answered in writing rather than being fobbed off in endless meetings.